 Remembering Little Richard: Performing On ‘The Midnight Special’ In 1974

-It’s been one year since the legendary Little Richard died at 87 from complications due to bone cancer.
+It’s been two years since the legendary Little Richard died at 87 from complications due to bone cancer.
 Born Richard Wayne Penniman on December 5, 1932 in Macon, Georgia, Little Richard’s immense influence on popular music is immeasurable but can be glimpsed in his nicknames: The Innovator, The Originator and The Architect of Rock and Roll.

 As The Architect of Rock and Roll, among Little Richard’s tools were his seasoned, raspy vocals — often punctuated by a falsetto “woo!” — the standard for rock singing to this day.
 His desk was a piano.
 With these tools, Penniman crafted such towering mid 20th century masterpieces as “Tutti Frutti,” “Long Tall Sally,” “Rip It Up,” “Ready Teddy,” “Slippin’ and Slidin,” “Lucille” and more.
 Every single popular musician today stands in the shadow of Little Richard’s dazzling skyline.